Blog 5 Neighbourhoods 5 BC 5 The 8 cheapest Vancouver neighbourhoods to rent in

 Vancouver has long been one of Canada’s most expensive cities to rent in, but that doesn’t mean there aren’t deals to be found on rentals – even within the city itself.
 There are plenty of Vancouver neighbourhoods with average rent prices that are well below the city’s average, offering an opportunity for budget-minded renters to secure a place within the notoriously costly city.
 In this post, we’ll look at 8 of the cheapest Vancouver neighbourhoods, highlighting their location, key features, and more to help you decide where to look for your next home.

-Don’t see what you’re looking for?
-Set up an alert and get notified about listings that meet your criteria (location, price, housing type, bedrooms, pet policy, and more).
+Can’t find what you’re looking for?
+Set up a listing alert and get notified about listings that meet your criteria (location, price, housing type, bedrooms, pet policy, and more).

 Note: If you’re not a liv.rent user, sign up first.
 Then apply your filters and click the “Create Alert” button on the upper right hand corner to set up your alert.